To report flooding or damage, contact Auckland Council online -

 Book a librarian online form.

 Most of our libraries have a service desk where a Justice of the Peace is available to the public.
-Check out

-Locations and hours to find out the JP schedule at your local library.
+Check out the JP schedule at your local library.

 Some of our locations have bookable rooms free for community use and at an hourly rate for commercial use.
 These rooms are ideal for meetings and workshops.